Obama advisers fret over pipeline's political risks

 Obama has indicated he will make the final call.
 In a television interview on Tuesday, he outlined the economic and health criteria he would consider when the State Department's recommendations come his way.

+Activists viewed that as a departure from White House assertions that State was running the process.

-White House spokesman Jay Carney, who has emphasized State's lead role, played down Obama's comments on Wednesday, but said the final decision would represent his views.
+White House spokesman Jay Carney played down the president's comments, saying State was taking the lead but the final decision would clearly represent Obama's opinions.

+"The State Department is part of the Obama administration, and you can expect that the ultimate outcome of this process will reflect the president's views," Carney said.

 Taking responsibility for the decision will land Obama with political consequences, regardless of which way it goes.